MatheusCampagnolo/Currency-Converter/README.md

 If you want to test, here is the url for it: https://matheuscampagnolo.github.io/Currency-Converter/

+## Credits

+This project uses the awesomeAPI to fetch real-time exchange rates for the currency conversion feature.
+We thank the awesomeAPI team for providing a reliable service that enhances the functionality of our application.

 ## License

 This project is licensed under the [MIT License](LICENSE), which means you can use, modify, and distribute the code freely as long as you include the original license and acknowledge the project contributors.